rohitks483/Cryptocurrency-Price-Forecasting-Dashboard-using-PowerBI/README.md

 CryptoData File contains the data set.

-bgImage is the image used as the background image.
+BgImage is the image used as the background image.

 ![image](https://user-images.githubusercontent.com/104089846/182922226-2fbba1b9-ef0b-405e-916e-c3f9005ed126.png)